TheJeetSingh/SpeechApp/README.md

 ## New Feature: AI Speech Analysis

-SpeechApp now includes AI-powered speech analysis using Google's Gemini API.
+SpeechApp now includes AI-powered speech analysis using AssemblyAI for transcription and Google's Gemini API for coaching.
 When recording a speech, you can:

 1. Record your speech
 2. Click "Analyze Speech Content & Delivery"
-3. The app will extract the audio and send it to Gemini for analysis
+3. The app will extract the audio, transcribe it with AssemblyAI, and analyze it with Gemini
 4. View detailed AI feedback on your speech content and delivery

 ### Analysis includes: